ibmverse/third-party-file-repo-integration/README.md

 ## Demo

-Below is a demo of Files Extensibility.
+Below is a demo of this third party file repository integration sample.

 ![Demo](./Files-Extensibility-POC.gif)